+"Reinsurance" means the practice where one entity (the "cedant") transfers some or all of its risk of loss from certain events or combination of events to another entity (the "reinsurer").
+This can take the form of a contingent transfer of claims for damage, or recoveries based on certain parameters of a defined event (e.g., the magnitude of an earthquake or the total amount of insured losses is causes).
+Reinsurance can help a ceding company manage its risk exposure and maintain financial stability, especially in the event of large or unexpected claims.
 The Fund pursues its investment objective by investing primarily in reinsurance-related securities, including event-linked bonds, shares or notes issued in connection with quota shares ("Quota Share Notes") and, to a lesser extent, shares or notes issued in connection with industry loss warranties ("ILW Notes"), event-linked swaps, and equity securities (publicly or privately offered) or the derivatives of equity securities of companies in the reinsurance and insurance industry (collectively, "reinsurance-related securities").
 Under normal circumstances, the Fund will invest at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in reinsurance-related securities.
-In addition, the Fund will also invest at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in high yield, high risk debt securities (commonly referred to as "junk bonds").
+In addition, the Fund will also invest at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in high-yield, high-risk debt securities (commonly referred to as "junk bonds").

 Reinsurance-related securities typically are "high-yield."
-High yield securities typically are of below-investment-grade quality, and may either have below-investment-grade credit ratings, which ratings are associated with securities having high risk, speculative characteristics, or may be unrated but of comparable quality to securities with below-investment-grade credit ratings.
+"High yield" means that a security is of below-investment-grade quality and may either have below-investment-grade credit ratings, which ratings are associated with securities having high risk, speculative characteristics, or may be unrated but of comparable quality to securities with below-investment-grade credit ratings.
 The Adviser has broad discretion to allocate the Fund's assets among these investment categories.
-As of December 31, 2023, the median spread above collateral of event-linked bonds was approximately 6.25%, although this may change due to the variable nature of the event-linked bond yields and/or other market circumstances.
+As of December 31, 2024, the median spread above collateral of event-linked bonds was approximately 7.50%, although this may change due to the variable nature of the event-linked bond yields and/or other market circumstances.
 Consistent with its investment objective and its 80% policies, the Fund may invest in reinsurance-related securities across the yield spectrum, but will generally focus its investments in higher yielding, higher risk securities (i.e., those above the median yield).
 The Fund has no limit as to the maturity of the securities in which it invests or as to the market capitalization of the issuer.